HomeDing/homeding.github.io/ValueElement.md

-# The ValueElement
+# The Value Element

-The ValueElement combines receiving and sending actions and a internal state value.
+The ValueElement combines receiving modifying actions for an internal state value and sending actions on changing the value.

 ![Value Properties and Actions](ValueAPI.PNG)

 It is used to implement a property or parameter independent from a specific Element that can send actions to multiple dependent elements.
 The Values defined using a ValueElement can be modified by other Elements using several actions even through elements in a web UI.

-Example:
+### Example

-* Two Buttons should be used to increment and decrement the brightness of an attached LED.
+Two Buttons should be used to increment and decrement the brightness of an attached LED.

-Solution:
+### Solution

 * Two ButtonElements are created to capture this input from digital input lines.
 * Each button will trigger an up / down action for a ValueElement.